Kong/kubernetes-ingress-controller/docs/troubleshooting.md

 If it is not working, there are two possible reasons:

 1. The contents of the tokens are invalid.
-   Find the secret name with `kubectl get secrets | grep service-account` and delete it with `kubectl delete secret <name>`.
+   Find the secret name with `kubectl get secrets --field-selector=type=kubernetes.io/service-account-token` and delete it with `kubectl delete secret <name>`.
   It will automatically be recreated.
 1. You have a non-standard Kubernetes installation